 Each year the IHSFA presents three scholarship awards to recognize outstanding student participants in our organization.
 These awards, presented at the state debate and speech tournaments, honor three legendary Indiana coaches of speech and debate: Jim Hawker, Bob Brittain, and Bill Hicks.
 Recipients demonstrate speech and debate acumen, but they also exhibit positive mental attitude and fine character.
 According to the IHSFA Tournament Manual, each school entered into the state speech and debate tournaments may nominate a senior member who participates in the state tournament to be considered for the award.
-Coaches, please consider nominating an outstanding senior for one of these awards.

 Robert E. Brittain Mental Attitude Award

 Tim Carnahan of West Lafayette Jr./Sr. High School is the 2020 recipient of the Robert E. Brittain Scholarship.
 Tim, a 4-year national qualifier has competed in Congress, Lincoln Douglas, Public Forum, International Extemporaneous, and Impromptu Speaking.
 Competitive highlights include his runner up finish to his teammate at State in LD his junior year and triple qualifying for nationals in LD, Senate, and IX.
 Away from debate, where he is the team president, he participates in student council, orchestra, French Club and UNICEF Club.
 He also is a member of the Mayor’s Youth Council.
 Tim plans on studying political science and economics at Purdue University in preparation for law school.